ruihan-dong/MERGE_MPNN/README.md

 ```bash
 python run_plmc.py
 ```
 **WARNING**: This step may need long time to run.
-You can modify the parameters of plmc, i.e. '-m' for smaller maximal iterations.
+You can adjust the parameters of plmc, i.e. '-m' for smaller maximal iterations.

-For sequences whose length is longer than 1000, more storage is needed.
+For sequence whose length is longer than 1000, more storage is needed.

 ### Split dataframe
-Now the direct couplings of each complex is obtained.
+Now the direct couplings of each complex are obtained.
 In this step, two scripts help to transform .pkl into the model input, and combine the input files of each structure.
 ```bash
 python split_dataframe.py
 python merge_encodings.py